 Local authority pension funds are in a particularly weak negotiating position with fossil fuel majors because, as our analysis in this report shows, only 26% of their holdings in fossil fuel companies are direct.
 Direct holdings mean that if a given council owns, say, 0.5% of a company, they have a direct vote at this scale at an AGM.
-The other 74% of fossil fuel ownership takes place through indirect or passive investment vehicles.21 Holding only indirect investments or passive funds makes never going to take away your money, then all they it much harder to have leverage on companies, have to do is stretch out the correspondence for because the amount you hold is so small and in as long as they can.
-As such, meaningful engagement must inevitably act in concert with a plan many cases local authority pension fund asset managers do not even know the names of all the to divest, should the success of the engagement companies they invest in, let alone to what degree. approach falter.
+The other 74% of fossil fuel ownership takes place through indirect or passive investment vehicles.
+Holding only indirect investments or passive funds makes it much harder to have leverage on companies, because the amount you hold is so small and in many cases local authority pension fund asset managers do not even know the names of all the companies they invest in, let alone to what degree.